-- The simplification of the tax treatment of death benefits including more consistent definitions of "dependant" for tax and superannuation purposes, as well as aligning these with the definition of eligible beneficiary for anti-detriment benefits; and - The definition of dependant in the SIS Act is applied for tax purposes.
+• The simplification of the tax treatment of death benefits including more consistent definitions of "dependant" for tax and superannuation purposes; and

+The definition of dependant in the SIS Act is applied for tax purposes.

-- Consistency in the income testing assessment of all retirement income streams. - Consistent outcomes for income and asset means testing in retirement. - Relieving budgetary pressure by freezing upper social security means test thresholds for members of the community who are able to self-fund their retirement. - Reversing Schedule 11 of the Social Services and Other Legislation Amendment Act 2013 and reinstate the previous law.
+- Consistency in the income testing assessment of all retirement income streams. - Consistent outcomes for income and asset means testing in retirement. - Reversing the amendments contained in Schedule 11 of the Social Services and Other Legislation Amendment Act 2013 to reinstate the previous law.